 JOSEMAR GONZALEZ LIZARRAGA

-Josemar Gonzalez Lizarraga a Graphic Artist, and musician, has extensive experience in both the Tijuana and San Diego communities.
-In Tijuana he currently works with “Clinika,” an arts and culture magazine, where he does layout design, web design, and event promotions to enrich and communicate the diversity of the Tijuana culture.
-In the Tijuana community he also works with Grupo ONCE, a business-consulting firm, to design and implement the visual representation of the firm’s consulting strategies.
+Josemar Gonzalez Lizarraga a Visual Artist, and musician, has extensive experience in both the Tijuana and San Diego communities.
+He currently works with various Independent Artistic Organizations in Mexico to enrich and communicate the diversity of the Tijuana culture.
 Josemar incorporates these skills as well as a personal conviction and excitement, to express the personal experiences of youth to others in a way that connects them to a shared consciousness.

 Lead Instructor, Bay Area